 Diocesan Synod is the democratically elected decision-making body of the diocese.
 Its membership is comprised of both clergy and laity, representing the 20 deaneries in the diocese.
 Synod members are elected for a period of three years, beginning on 1st August in the year of their election – see Diocesan Synod Constitution for full details.

 Three meetings are normally held each year – on Saturdays in March, June and October.
 Synod meets at the All Saints Academy, Dunstable LU5 5AB [Directions to All Saints Academy].
+A booklet outlining the workings of Synod is sent to all newly elected Synod members – the current version is available here.

 • Considers matters concerning the Church of England and makes provisions for such matters in relation to the diocese.